OlympusDAO-Education/Documentation/using-the-website/bonds.md

 #### Hades

-Hades is a feature that allows you to purchase bond and send it to another account.
-This is useful when you wish to purchase another bond while the current bond is being vested - if the same account holds multiple bonds, the pending rewards from the earlier bonds will be forfeited.
+Hades is a feature that allows you to purchase bonds while sending the acquired OHM to another address.
+This is useful for additional privacy, or for purchasing multiple bonds while the current bonds are still vesting.
+Note that if the same account holds multiple bonds, the pending rewards from the earlier bonds have to be forfeited.

 1. Go to [Bond page](https://app.olympusdao.finance/#/bonds) and select the bond type you want to purchase.